TheGroundZero/openvasreporting/docs/usage/export.rst

    | Valid values are: c(ritical), h(igh), m(edium), l(low), n(one)
    | Defaults to: none

+\-r, -b, --report-type
+   | Optional
+   | Selects if will list hosts by vulnerability (v) or vulnerabilities by host (h)
+   | Valid values are: v, h
+   | Defaults to: v

+\-e, --network-exclude
+   | Optional
+   | path to a file containing a list of ips, ipcidrs or ipaddrs (one per line) that
+   | will be excluded from the report
+   | Defaults to: no excluded hosts

+\-s, --network-include
+   | Optional
+   | path to a file containing a list of ips, ipcidrs or ipaddrs (one per line) that
+   | will be included in the report
+   | Defaults to: all hosts with appropriate level will be included

 \-t, --template
    | Optional, only used with '-f docx'
    | Template document for docx export.
 Document must contain formatting for styles used in export.